sujeet620/javaScript/README.md

 # javaScript
-A code repo for javaScript
+A code repository for javaScript